iamronek/roneksmoonpack/README.md

 4) create a new profile
 5) add the mods "LethalExpansion" by HolographicWings and "BepinExPack" by BepinEx make sure both mods are up to date
 6) select settings in Thunderstore and select "Browse profile folder"
-7) inside of that folder open BepinEx > Plugins and drag RoneksMoonPack.lem in there
+7) inside of that folder open BepinEx > Plugins and drag RoneksMoonPack folder in there
 8) Launch modded through Thunderstore